chris-l/bin-packing-grid/README.md

 # &lt;bin-packing-grid&gt;

-Fit elements into a grid using a bin-packing algorithm.
+Polymer element that fit elements into a grid using a bin-packing algorithm.

 ## Demo